 An advisory committee of five or more tenure-track or tenured faculty members will oversee your graduate education.
 During the first year, before an advisory committee has been formed and a major professor selected, the First-Year Advisory Committee will serve as your advisor.
 The First-Year Advisory Committee will help you select courses, laboratory rotations, and your major professor, and they can assist you with other issues that may arise during the first year.

-In order to have your committee approved you must fill out and turn in the NTP Advisory Committee Approval Form which is found on the NTP website.
-After you return the form to the NTP office, the First-Year Advisory Committee will review your proposed committee and approve your committee or make suggestions for additional members to ensure a broad perspective.
+In order to have your committee approved you must fill out and turn in the Neuroscience Training Program Advisory Committee Approval Form which is found on the Neuroscience Training Program website.
+After you return the form to the Neuroscience Training Program office, the First-Year Advisory Committee will review your proposed committee and approve your committee or make suggestions for additional members to ensure a broad perspective.

 Once a committee is formed you are required to have a committee meeting every semester until you become a dissertator.
 As a dissertator you are required to have one meeting per year until your thesis defense.